Daylight saving time in Mexico: Overview

 Except for the border municipalities (above), daylight saving time in Mexico began on the first Sunday of April and ended on the last Sunday of October.

-Rep. Francisco Saracho Navarro (PRI) proposed a bill in September 2015 to reduce confusion by modifying the aforementioned DST start and end dates, observed by the rest of the country, to match those followed by the border municipalities (above).
+Federal deputy Francisco Saracho Navarro (PRI) proposed a bill in September 2015 to reduce confusion by modifying the aforementioned DST start and end dates, observed by the rest of the country, to match those followed by the border municipalities (above).
 Congress discarded the bill on 29 June 2016.

 In July 2022, President Andrés Manuel López Obrador proposed a bill to eliminate daylight saving time after a survey showed that 71% of the general public supported the idea.
 Certain northern border municipalities would continue the practice of remaining harmonized with adjacent U.S. states.
 This bill was passed on 26 October 2022 and came into effect on the following Sunday, 30 October 2022, so clocks would stay on standard time permanently after that Sunday's shift from daylight time.

 The law also established a process for any future time zone changes, where a state seeking a time zone change must submit a request from its state's legislature to Congress, and if Congress initiates the change, it must be approved by that state's legislature.
 This provision has been used once, when Congress amended the law to include eight border municipalities in Chihuahua.

 In addition to the entire state of Baja California, the following municipalities still observe daylight saving time from the second Sunday of March until the first Sunday of November: